siiptuo/pio/README.md

 - Supports PNG, JPEG and WebP
 - Easily installable statically linked binary (for Linux and macOS)

+`pio` is still under development but should be usable for most images.
+It lacks some important features like proper color management support.

 ## Background

 Images are an important part of the web but they usually use a lot of bandwidth (see HTTP Archive's [Page Weight](https://httparchive.org/reports/page-weight) for statistics).